 Step 4.
 Tap the three dots on the file or folder, tap "Add shortcut to Drive", and select "My Drive" to place the shortcut.

-Way 2: Add Shared Folder to My Drive Desktop
+Situation 2: Add Shared Folder to My Drive on Computer Desktop

 When you use Google Drive on your computer and need to add the content in Shared with me to My Drive, you need to go to the Google Drive website first, and then perform the following operations.